-Suggestions and charm, traditions and stories from the past, beauty and wonder.
-You can feel all this while walking through the streets of Erice, a village among the most beautiful in Italy.
-Its history is enhanced by the poet Virgil, who cites Erice in his most famous work, the Aeneid, making it a stop in the Trojan hero Aeneas’s journey; the hero is also the mythical founder of Rome.
+Splendour and charm, traditions and stories of the past, beauty and wonder: you breathe all this in as you walk through the streets of Erice, one of the most beautiful villages in Italy.
+Its history was embellished by the poet Virgil, who mentioned Erice in his epic work, the Aeneid, making it a stop on the travels of the Trojan hero Aeneas, the mythical founder of Rome.

 To explore Erice, leave Porta Trapani and enter an alley full of narrow streets and small squares, flanked by churches and noble palaces which allow glimpses of majestic views.
 The churches in particular stand out, so much so that Erice was known as the "City of a Hundred Churches".
 In reality, there aren't quite so many, but they're all unmissable

 In addition to the Norman-style Chiesa di San Martino and the Chiesa di Sant’Albertino degli Abbati, the oldest church, the Chiesa Madre, dedicated to the worship of Santa Maria Assunta, is worth a brief mention.
 Its bell tower has a quadrangular plan and is embellished with two-light windows; the building was also built for defensive and lookout purposes.
 There are nine crosses in the church’s right wall.
 Legend has it that they came from the Temple of Venus and were brought here by Federick of Aragon when he was on the run during the War of the Sicilian Vespers and stayed in the town.

 One of the most beautiful spots is the Spanish quarter.
 This area is said to have been built in the period of Spanish domination to house the Spanish soldiers: a requirement for every Sicilian city.
 In Erice a small fort was built, of which are there are still some fascinating remains, and achurch dedicated to the worship of Sant’Antonio.
 However, the Spanish quarter was never completed, as the soldiers were housed in the nearby castle.